 Secret Santa Holiday Giveaway

-Everyone needs a little extra holiday cheer this year, and this new holiday giveaway will be sure to deliver just that!
-Shop in Madison, NJ on five consecutive Saturdays from November 21 through December 19, between 12:00 and 3:00 pm, and you may be randomly approached by a special "Secret Santa" and awarded a Madison Gift Check in the amount of $25, $50 or $100.
+Everyone needs a little extra holiday cheer this year, and this holiday giveaway will be sure to deliver just that!
+Shop in Madison, NJ on four consecutive Saturdays from November 27 through December 18, between 12:00 and 3:00 pm, and you may be randomly approached by a special "Secret Santa" and awarded a Madison Gift Check in the amount of $25, $50, or $100.
 One gift check for each denomination will be handed out to lucky winners each Saturday.
 The more you shop, the greater your chances to win!

 Downtown Holiday Entertainment

-In coordination with the Madison Arts & Culture Alliance and Madison Director of Arts & Events, Eric Hafen, free holiday entertainment will be provided on Saturdays, from 12-3:00 pm, beginning on November 21 and concluding on December 19.
+In coordination with the Madison Arts & Culture Alliance, free holiday entertainment will be provided on Saturdays, from 12-3:00 pm, beginning on December 4 and concluding on December 23.
 Here is the schedule:

 12/17 Anthology Quartet (12-3:00)